puwei/DanielTakeshi.github.io/_posts/2015-12-17-review-of-deep-reinforcement-learning-cs-294-112-at-berkeley.md

 $$g = \mathbb{E}\left[\sum_{t=1}^T \Psi_t \nabla_\theta \log \pi_\theta (a_t \mid s_t)\right]$$

-To understand this, one has to process lots of material, such as what it means to take the gradient of the log of a policy, and that $$\Psi_t$$ isn't just a simple scalar but can represent concepts like the advantage function, which involves *another* sequence of expectations and sums of rewards.
+To understand[^update] this, one has to process lots of material, such as what it means to take the gradient of the log of a policy, and that $$\Psi_t$$ isn't just a simple scalar but can represent concepts like the advantage function, which involves *another* sequence of expectations and sums of rewards.
 Connecting this material is challenging in real time, and I felt that the lectures did not provide